-It makes sense; large trucks cause large crashes.
+It makes sense; large trucks cause large accidents.
 But, do statistics back up this common sense theory?
 The Federal Motor Carrier Safety Administration carries out in-depth studies to determine the impact of truck crashes in Texas and across the country.
 They compile data to determine how many injuries and deaths crashes with semi-trucks cause each year.
 Highlights of the last study (completed using nationwide data from 2005) include the fact that:

 - In multiple vehicle crashes involving a large truck, 3,943 motorists were killed.

 - 346 pedestrians and 87 bicyclists died during a crash with an 18-wheeler.

 - Crashes with large trucks injured at least 114,000 people.